Clay Jam

-Clay Jam is a claymation mobile game created by UK developer Fat Pebble and published by Zynga for iOS and Android mobile devices.
+Clay Jam is a claymation mobile game created by UK developer Fat Pebble and published by Zynga.
 It was released on November 29, 2012 on iOS and Android.
 The handmade, stop-motion game was created in a UK garage by Fat Pebble developers.
 In the game, players guide a clay ball over a series of hills with the objective of squashing monsters on the way down.
 As of November 2018 the game is no longer available on the Google Play Store, along with Play-Doh Jam, their Play-Doh-related sequel, which is still unavailable on the App Store.

-As of November 22, 2021, the app has been brought back and updated on the App Store.

 Gameplay

 The goal of the game is to squash as many clay monsters as possible.
 As the clay ball rolls down a hill, the ball grows larger and rolls faster as it squashes beasts.
 As the ball nears the end of the course, players try to flick it as far as possible.
 The further the ball goes, the more points a player scores, enabling them to unlock new levels, themes and monsters.
 The game includes a total of 130 quests and five hills to master.

 The base game is free to play, and all the content can be unlocked by playing the game or through in-app purchases.